aws-samples/satellite-comms-analytics-aws/link-budget-agent/README.md

    - Use a version of python that is compatible with the link budget python package (e.g. 3.10)

 2. **Lambda Deployment Issues**:
-   - Confirm ECR repository exists
+   - Confirm ECR repository exists - AWS Console -> ECR -> Repositories
-   - Check IAM permissions for ECR and Lambda
+   - Check IAM permissions for ECR and Lambda e.g. Resource-based policy in place to allow Bedrock to invoke the Lambda function
    - Verify image URI format

 3. **Bedrock Agent Issues**:
+   - Error "A service unavailable exception was thrown..." - try using an Inference profile instead of on-demand
-   - Ensure Lambda function ARN is correct
+   - Ensure Lambda function ARN is correct - you can copy/paste it from the Outputs of the first CloudFormation stack
    - Check IAM role permissions
    - Verify model availability in your region, and model access enabled
-   - An error indicating no on-demand Inference option - add the UseInferenceProfile parameter
+   - An error indicating no ApplicationInferenceProfile option - add the UseInferenceProfile=false parameter
-   - When using ApplicationInferenceProfile, ensure the source inference profile (`us.{ModelId}`) exists in your region
+   - When using ApplicationInferenceProfile (default), ensure the source inference profile (`us.{ModelId}`) exists in your region

 4. **Action Group Invocation Failures**:
-   - Check Lambda resource-based policy for Bedrock
+   - Check Lambda resource-based policy for Bedrock i.e. policy allows Bedrock to invoke the Lambda function
    - Verify function schema matches Lambda handler
    - Review CloudWatch logs for errors